MikeG621/YOGEME/Readme.md

 #### WIP
 - (About) Minor updates to links and layout.
 - (Briefing) X-wing page events now edited directly instead of copying back and forth to a separate array first.
+- (All) SaveAs behavior now consistent between platforms; won't abort if mission is unmodified.
 - (TIE) IFF 5 (Red) permanently checked to match game behavior.
 - (TIE) Fixed a bug where the Questions wouldn't clear properly when loading a second mission.
 - (TIE-XWA) Test respects the "DetectMission" setting.